-- All forms and online account pages use High Grade 256-bit encryption, the strongest level of encryption currently available to the public.
+- All forms and online account pages use secure 256-bit encryption, one of the strongest levels of encryption currently available to the public.
 Encryption makes your information unreadable to anyone who might intercept it.

 - A Secure Sockets Layer (SSL) is used to connect your browser to our secure servers.